joagre/ratatoskr/ideas/satie.md

 `float` : A floating-point value must conform to the machine's bit capacity.
-On a 64-bit machine, a float must fit within 61 bits, while on a 32-bit machine, ity must fit within 29 bits, and so on, aligning with the specific architecture.
+On a 64-bit machine, a float must fit within 61 bits, while on a 32-bit machine, it must fit within 29 bits, and so on, aligning with the specific architecture.

 `char` : A 32-bits Unicode code point value